- Section Name:

 Surf to www.sflarrl.org to get additional info about our section & it's activities.
 Take a look at the site and if information about your county is missing or outdated, ask your EC or Club President to send the information to our Webmaster, Bill, N4BKT.
 His email is support@avatava.NET

-If you need a complete list of Section officials and District & county Emergency Coordinators go to www.sflarrl.org.
+If you need more detail on Section officials and District & County Emergency Coordinators go to www.sflarrl.org.